July 2022 Novel Ideas: 24 Quick Book Reviews

 Sarah Vaughan, of Anatomy of a Scandal fame, is a killer when it comes to legal thrillers with a one-two punch.
 This particular story revolves around Emma, a British MP on trial for murder charges.

 The victim?
 A tabloid reporter with a scoop on an inflammatory story revolving around the MP’s daughter.
 But it’s so much more complicated than that and secrets unravel at every turn.
+If you love political fiction, this is a great pick!

 Thanks to Atria for my review copy of this book.
 All opinions are my own.